-- It is not up to you to select an external (this is one of your supervisors responsibilities). - However there is nothing wrong with suggesting people. - Remember that most universities insist that external examiners are:

-1) of senior lecturer status or above,

-2) and have some authority in your field.
+- Your thesis will be examined by an external examiner appointed by the University. - It is not up to you to select an external (this is one of your supervisors responsibilities). - However there is nothing wrong with suggesting people.
+(Or indicating people you would prefer to not be your PhD external!) - Remember that most universities insist that external examiners are: - 1) Of senior lecturer status or above, and - 2) Have some authority in your field.